hamedmirzaei/spring-boot-camel/README.md

 # Spring Boot + Apache Camel

-This is a simple example to show you how Apache Camel works with Spring Boot.
+This is a series of examples to show you how Apache Camel works.

 # Libraries and Tools
 * [Module] [`Spring Boot`](https://spring.io/projects/spring-boot)